geoschem/geos-chem-shared-docs/doc/geoschem-config.rst

 activate
 --------

-.. option:: true

-   Activates the RRTMG radiative transfer model.

-.. option:: false
+.. describe:: false

    Deactivates the RRTMG radiative transfer model.
 This is the default setting.

+.. describe:: true

+   Activates the RRTMG radiative transfer model.

 aod_wavelengths_in_nm
 ---------------------